jamtur01/raytrilium/README.md

 ## Prerequisites

-Before you start using this extension, ensure you have Raycast installed on your system.
+Before you start using this extension, ensure you have Raycast and Trilium installed on your system.

 ## Configuration

 You'll need an API key from Trilium.
 You can generate one by going to `Options > ETAPI` and clicking `Create new ETAPI key`.
+The configuration assumes you have Trilium installed on the same machine as Raycast.
+If you don't, you'll need to update the `triliumServerUrl` variable in the configuration.

 ## Usage

 You can create a note by typing `Create note` and then entering the title and content of the note.
 You can also select the parent of the note, it defaults to the root of your Trilium instance.

 ## Support

 ## Acknowledgements